benhansen-io/benhansen.io/content/rust-mpsc-deadlock.md

 >
 > This method will **never block** the caller in order to wait for data to become available.
 Instead, this will always return *immediately* with a possible option of pending data on the channel.

 I was confident that the behavior does not match the documentation.
 I filed [a Rust issue](https://github.com/rust-lang/rust/issues/112723) on GitHub.
 It is not normal for the Rust standard library to let me down.
-The conditions to hit the deadlock are rare and it is being addressed.
+The conditions to hit the deadlock are rare and it is being looked at.
 Thanks to everyone who works on Rust and the standard library.
 It has been a pleasure to use.

+I can prevent the issue for me by pinning the audio backend task to the other core that the main task does not run on.
+After doing that I haven't seen a deadlock 🎉.

 Thanks for taking the time to read.
 If your interested in hearing more about the programmable button tablet I am making for kids in Rust check out [10buttons.com](https://www.10buttons.com) and follow along.